What is Data Cabling and Its Uses?

 A commonly asked question is whether ethernet cables are the same as data cables.
 The answer to this comes down to terminology.
 The term ethernet refers to a local area network rather than a specific cable.
 Any data cable used within such a network can technically be referred to as an ethernet cable.

-Data Cabling Installation
+Key Aspects of Data Cabling Installation

 One of the best methods to adopt when it comes to data cabling is the structured cabling approach.
 This method uses patch panels and trunks to build an infrastructure whereby subsystems can be set up to support multiple hardware uses.
 Most importantly, structured cabling is scalable and makes future expansion much easier.
 These cabling systems can integrate twisted pair, coaxial and fibre optic – although these different categories cannot directly connect with each other – and make it a versatile option.